 The pirates in the Bahamas developed a system of democracy, where they elected their leaders, such as Edward Teach and later Charles Vane, as the Governor of the Republic of Pirates.
 They also had a code of conduct that governed their behavior, known as the “Pirate Code.”
 The code provided rules on sharing loot, treatment of captives, and maintaining discipline within pirate crews.

-Conflict with Authorities:
+Pirates Conflict with the British